oroinc/documentation/bundles/commerce/CommerceMenuBundle/menu-templates.rst

 Menu Templates
 ==============

 OroCommerceMenuBundle introduces the ability to render menu items using different menu templates.
-Menu templates allow to customize the way menu item is displayed on the storefront.
+Menu templates allow to customize the way menu item is displayed in the storefront.
 Menu template represents a set of layout updates specific for each menu template defined by a frontend theme developer.

 .. note:: The name of the menu template used for each storefront menu item is specified under the extra option ``Oro\Bundle\CommerceMenuBundle\Entity\MenuUpdate::MENU_TEMPLATE`` that is set automatically based on the related menu updates.

-Available menu templates are collected from ``theme.yml`` configuration files across all themes and can be accessed by a developer using ``Oro\Bundle\CommerceMenuBundle\Provider\MenuTemplatesProvider`` provider.
-The configuration structure looks as following:
+Available menu templates are collected from ``theme.yml`` configuration files across all themes and can be accessed by a developer using the ``Oro\Bundle\CommerceMenuBundle\Provider\MenuTemplatesProvider`` provider.
+The configuration structure is illustrated below:

 .. code-block:: yaml
    :caption: Resources/views/layouts/default/theme.yml